Banff International Research Station

 The Banff International Research Station (BIRS) for Mathematical Innovation and Discovery was established in 2003.
 It provides an independent research institute for the mathematical sciences in North America, a counterpart to the Oberwolfach Research Institute for Mathematics in Europe.
 The research station, commonly known by its acronym, "BIRS", hosts over 2000 international scientists each year to undertake research collaboration in the mathematical sciences.

 Research activities

-The research that takes place at the Banff International Research Station is either in pure mathematics, applied mathematics, or in other areas of science where they intersect with mathematics.
+The research that takes place at the Banff International Research Station is either in pure mathematics, applied mathematics, or in other areas of science where they intersect with mathematics, such as Statistics, Data Science, AI & Machine Learning, Computer Science and Math Biology.

 "BIRS embraces all aspects of the mathematical, computational and statistical sciences from the most fundamental challenges of pure and applied mathematics, theoretical and applied computer science, statistics, and mathematical physics, to financial and industrial mathematics, as well as the mathematics of information technology, and the life sciences."

 There is a wide range of research publications citing lectures, meetings and reports from BIRS.

 Research program

-The Banff International Research Station hosts five types of meetings:
+The Banff International Research Station hosts eight types of meetings: